Kirkwood-Dirac classical pure states: Summary

 \section{Summary}

-We established general structure for KD classical pure states in Theorem 1 and Theorem 3.
-We explored the links between KD classical states and the number of zeros in transition matrix in Theorem 4.
-As an application, we proved a conjecture which determines all KD classical pure states for DFT.
+We established general structure for KD classical pure states in Theorem 1 and Theorem 2.
+We explored the links between KD classical pure states and the number of zeros in transition matrix in Theorem 3 and Theorem 4.
+Also, we provide some examples to demonstrate the applications of our results.

+We emphasize that whether a pure state is KD classical is dependent on the choice of orthonormal bases $A$ and $B.$ For example, if we choose $A=B,$ then Eq. (\ref{eq1.1}) shows that any pure states are KD classical.
+Conversely, for any orthonormal bases $A$ and $B,$ Fact 3 implies that there must exist some KD classical pure states.
+The choice of orthonormal bases $A$ and $B$ would be specific depending on the concrete task in application, for example, the MUBs or DFT discussed in section IV.

 There remained many open questions after this paper.
 First, how to apply the results of this paper to relevant experimental scenarios.
 Second, how to generalize the results of this paper to mixed states.
 Third, how to find out the KD classical (pure and mixed) states for some special transition matrices.